 Look at that!
 We are getting a list of all of the files in our test directory, and we are enumerating over the list of files and then we are just going to run each one.

 This is great, but we are missing something.
-Each runs individually, and we have to scroll up a lot.
+Each runs individually, and once we have multiple classes tested we have to scroll up a lot.
 This is what we would call less than ideal.
-How do we get everything to run altogether?
-As if it was one big test file?
+How do we get everything to run altogether - as if it was one big test file?

 require 'rake/testtask' Rake::TestTask.new do |t| t.pattern = "test/**/*_test.rb" end